FaradayRF/Faraday-Software/Tutorials/Readme.md

 This series does not yet contain tutorials covering programming the CC430 itself as most people will likely use and program at the host computer python level.

+#General Tutorials

+The general tutorials are focused on basic configuration, usage, and application operation.

 ##Welcome To Faraday

 * **Introduction To Faraday**